dibyacharyaAI/smart-timetable-api/README.md

-✅ 📘 README.md Content
-# 📘 Smart Timetable API
+Smart Timetable API

 This project provides a Flask-based API for generating and serving academic timetables using a trained autoencoder model.

 ---

-## 📂 Project Structure
+##Project Structure

 smart_timetable/
 │